VUMC-VMAC/GWAS_QC/README.md

 - Optional flags:
 	- -b : input build (default = b37)
 	- -m : value for plink --memory flag to limit resource usage
+	- -t : include related but not identical samples (see "GWAS QC including related individuals" section for more details)
 	- -n : skip exclusion of variants not matching the reference panel
 	- -c : skip the clean-up step at the end